Findomain/Findomain/docs/findomain-monitoring-server.md

 # About the Findomain+ server

-Findomain+ monitoring server that is included in the tiers from Findomain+ VIP Patron onwards is a dedicated VPS hosted in Amazon, thi server is specifically designed for subdomains monitoring.
+Findomain+ monitoring server that is included in the tiers from Findomain+ VIP Patron onwards is a dedicated VPS hosted in Amazon, this server is specifically designed for subdomains monitoring.
 When you got a tier equal or major to Findomain+ VIP you got access to this server where you can modify a `targets.txt` (the domains list to monitor) and `config.toml` (the configuration) files using a FTP server such as [Filezilla](https://filezilla-project.org/).

 When you configure it, a systemd timer is launched and start the monitoring process for new subdomains according to your configuration file, the frequency is based on your tier as well starting from every 30 hours.